-The first thing you need to determine is what you are asking your Member to do-increase funding for the NIH, vote down amendments that interfere with peer review, reach out to colleagues in support of social and behavioral science, etc. This is called your "ask" and should be front and center of your advocacy message.
+The first thing you need to determine is what you are asking your Member to do-for example, increase funding for the NIH, vote down amendments that interfere with peer review, reach out to colleagues in support of social and behavioral science, etc. This is called your "ask" and should be front and center in your advocacy message.